 For a third reckless driving conviction within a five-year period, the motorist faces license revocation.

 Wyoming has another offense called "careless driving."
-A person can be convicted of careless for driving in a way that:
+A person can be convicted for driving in a way that:

 The difference between reckless and careless driving is a matter of degree, and the dividing line isn't always clear.
 Basically, reckless driving involves operation of a vehicle that's obviously dangerous, whereas more subtle instances of bad driving might be in the negligent driving category.